Introduction

 Video Essay

-• Each week, a small team of about four students will prepare a brief, approximately five-to-seven minute video essay
+• Each week, a small team of about three students will prepare a brief, approximately ten minute video essay

 • Video essays may also focus on aspects of film craft, such the score, lighting, or cinematography.
 Can also focus on director, controversies